forgeManNation/igo_map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
-Intergovernmental organisations map - or IGO map for short, is an interactive application where you can select any of around 250 different international organisations which were data-scraped from [World Fact Book](https://www.cia.gov/the-world-factbook/) using python into a JSON file: , which now functioms as a user side database.
+Intergovernmental organisations map or IGO map for short, is an interactive application where you can select any of around 250 different international organisations which were data-scraped from [World Fact Book](https://www.cia.gov/the-world-factbook/) using python into a JSON file: , which now functioms as a user side database.
+Additional data about all of the countries werr downloaded from public source and can be found in
 ### `npm start`

 Runs the app in the development mode.\